aliesmaeilbeigi/AzadFiller/README.md

 Click the extension icon and press the "Quick Fill & Submit" button.

-The extension will automatically select the "Average" options and submit the form.
+The extension automatically selects your chosen option for all questions and submits the form.

 Note: The extension only works on instructor evaluation pages.